Erik Jonsson School of Engineering and Computer Science

 In response to the need for advanced education in computer engineering, a Fast Track program is available to well-qualified UT Dallas undergraduate students.
-The Fast Track program is designed to accelerate a student's education so that both a BS and an MS degree can be earned in five years of full-time study.
+Qualified seniors may take up to 15 graduate semester credit hours that may be used to complete the baccalaureate degree and also to satisfy the requirements for the master's degree.
 This is accomplished by (1) taking courses (typically electives) during one or more summer semesters, and (2) beginning graduate coursework during the senior year.
 Details are available from the Associate Dean for Undergraduate Education.

 Departmental Honors with Distinction may be awarded to students whose Senior Honors Thesis is judged by a faculty committee to be of exemplary quality.
 Only students graduating with Departmental Honors are eligible.
 Thesis/projects must be submitted by the deadline that applies to MS Theses in the graduating semester to allow for proper evaluation.
 Students interested in Honors with Distinction are encouraged to start working on their thesis/project a year prior to graduation.

 The School of Engineering and Computer Science does not offer a minor in Computer Engineering at this time.

 1. Incoming freshmen must enroll and complete requirements of UNIV 1010 and the corresponding school-related freshman seminar course.
 Students, including transfer students, who complete their core curriculum at UT Dallas must take UNIV 2020.

 2. Curriculum Requirements can be fulfilled by other approved courses.
 The courses listed are recommended as the most efficient way to satisfy both Core Curriculum and Major Requirements at UT Dallas.

 3. Semester credit hours fulfill the communication component of the Core Curriculum.